issues addressed in parenting plan

 Kids count down the days to the major school breaks, but schedules can be difficult for parents after a divorce.
 Fortunately, the parenting plan should also break down where the child spends these vacations.

-- Winter: Winter breaks are often roughly two weeks long.
+• Winter: Winter breaks are often roughly two weeks long.
 In many cases, the parenting plan splits residential time between parents.
-You get your child the first week, while your ex has week two, for example.
+You get your child in the first week, while your ex has week two, for example.
 If this is the case, again, it often alternates year to year.

-- Spring/Mid-Winter: Shorter in duration, spring and mid-winter breaks frequently alternate yearly.
-This means, that if you have residential time for spring break this year, your ex likely has it for spring break next year.
+• Spring/Mid-Winter: Shorter in duration, spring and mid-winter breaks often alternate each year.
+This means that if you have residential time for spring break this year, your ex likely has it for spring break next year.

-- Summer: Because it’s so much longer, summer break differs from the other, shorter vacations.
+• Summer: Because it’s so much longer, summer break differs from the other, shorter vacations.
 It’s usually not divided evenly between parties.
 In most cases, the schedule remains largely the same as during the school year, possibly with slight adjustments.
-It often contains allowances for family trips, activities, and the like.
+It often includes allowances for family trips, activities, and similar expenses.

 Decision Making